 How about a free month of streaming movie service!?

 How about books?

-In reality, they can be great for testing out a service and getting an idea for whether or not you would use it them enough to justify paying for them.
+In reality, they can be great for testing out a service and getting an idea of whether or not you would use them enough to justify paying for them.

 They are also great ways to get something you need at no cost to you (as in the case of the free credit score offers).